70 - Fbinst, XBoot, Yumi and other popular USB boot solutions

 The Extended area can be any size up to the capacity of the drive.

-The remaining area can be accessed by a normal OS (e.g. in Explorer)
+The remaining area (what is left over from Primary area and Extended area) can be accessed by a normal OS (e.g. in Explorer)

-You MUST use the latest 2012 version of grub4dos (grldr) with this utility.
+You MUST use the 2012 version of grub4dos (grldr) or later with this utility.

 To use the GUI FbinstTool, first format a USB pen using the Boot Config - Format options.
 Set 8M Primary (can be 8-30M) and the Extended to say 1000M (depends on size of USB drive and how many files you need to boot with) and tick Force - then click on Format.
 This will erase all files on your USB drive.
 The default configuration will look for grldr on booting.